 Living with chronic pain can create a vicious cycle of anxiety, dependence on other people, and sleep deprivation.
 Chronic pain can make it unpleasant for people to live their daily life normally; it saps their energy and often negatively affects employment.

 People suffering from chronic pain might stop social activities because of the pain.
 They might feel dependent on other people to help with daily tasks such as shopping.
 Sleeping can be difficult for someone who is in pain, or worried about being in pain.
-Constant sleep deprivation can lead to depression.
+Constant pain and/or sleep deprivation can lead to depression or worsen existing mood disorders.
+Chronic pain may also cause a decrease in libido and appetite, as well as weight loss.

 Making the Diagnosis

-Pain that lasts 3 months or longer is considered chronic pain.
+Pain that lasts 3 months or longer, or pain persisting over 1 month after an injury resolves is considered chronic pain.

 Although it can be hard to describe pain exactly, your doctor needs to know how it feels and where it's coming from, what aggravates the pain, how it impacts your daily life, and what makes it better.
 Doctors often use pain scales to help rate the intensity of the pain and imaging tests to find out more about its possible causes.